Skip to content

 Frequently Asked Questions

-How much should I save each week for a holiday?
+How much to save each week for a holiday?

 The right weekly amount depends on the total trip cost, how many weeks remain until travel, and any savings already set aside.
 A savings account with a decent interest rate can also quietly reduce how much needs to be contributed manually each week.
 This calculator can help illustrate that.